AllenJB/initial-avatar-generator/README.md

 If the Image size is 50px and fontSize is 0.5, the font size will be 25px.

 ## Chaining it all together
-We will not use the ->font() method in this example; as I like the regular one.

 ````php
 return $avatar->name('Lasse Rafn')